ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 **onIdleTimeout**: This remote method is dispatched when the idle timeout is reached.
 The `idleTimeout` has to be configured either in the WebSocket service or the client configuration.

-**onClose**: This remote method is dispatched when a close frame with a statusCode and a reason is received.
+**onClose**: This remote method is dispatched when a close frame with a `statusCode` and a reason is received.

 **onError**: This remote method is dispatched when an error occurs in the WebSocket connection.
 This will always be preceded by a connection closure with an appropriate close frame.

 #### Control Messages

-WebSocket contains three types of control messages: `close`, `ping`, and `pong`.
-A WebSocket server or a client can send a `ping` message, and the opposite side should respond with a corresponding `pong` message by returning the same payload sent with the `ping` message.
+A WebSocket contains three types of control messages: `close`, `ping`, and `pong`.
+A WebSocket server or a client can send a `ping` message and the opposite side should respond with a corresponding `pong` message by returning the same payload sent with the `ping` message.
 These ping/pong sequences are used as a heartbeat mechanism to check if the connection is healthy.

-The user does not need to explicitly control these messages as they are handled automatically by the services and clients.
-But if required, we can override the default implementations of the ping/pong messages by registering a `websocket:PingPongService` in the client side as given in the above Client code sample and by including `onPing` and `onPong` remote functions in the `websocket:Service` in server side.
+You do not need to explicitly control these messages as they are handled automatically by the services and clients.
+However, if required, you can override the default implementations of the ping/pong messages by registering a `websocket:PingPongService` in the client side as given in the above client code sample and by including the `onPing` and `onPong` remote functions in the `websocket:Service` in the server side.

 ```ballerina
 remote function onPing(websocket:Caller caller, byte[] data) returns error? {